 Raffit Hassan, M.D.

-Dr. Raffit Hassan is an oncologist who is well-respected for his dedication to cancer research and particularly for his research into novel treatments for mesothelioma.
-He is currently a tenured senior investigator at the National Cancer Institute (NCI).
-Dr. Hassan has said that he enjoys working for the government institution and being able to devote time and resources to studying a rare disease like mesothelioma.
-He currently runs clinical trials investigating vaccines and immunotherapy treatments for this aggressive and rare cancer.
+Raffit Hassan, M.D. is a tenured senior investigator at the National Cancer Institute (NCI).
+Dr. Hassan specializes in studying rare diseases like mesothelioma.
+He currently runs clinical trials which investigate vaccines and immunotherapy treatments for this aggressive cancer.

 Education and Early Career